 the word "palace" in verse 13.

-palace, especially in light of the believers Paul speaks of in chapter 4:22.
+palace, especially in light of the believers Paul wrote about in chapter

-that since he was in chains for Jesus, this
+verse 14 Paul said that since he was in chains for Jesus, this

 encouraged his brothers in the Lord to "speak the Word of God more

-courageously and fearlessly”.
-They saw Paul’s strength.
+courageously and fearlessly."
+They saw Paulís strength.